kkarrwrites/boot-camp-module-01-challenge-code-refactor/README.md

 ## About

-An HTML, CSS, Git, and accessibility code refactor challenge for UConn Boot Camp.
+An HTML, CSS, Git, and accessibility code refactor challenge for Full Stack Coding Boot Camp.

 ## Description